From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Results

 \section{Results}

-In this section, we first evaluate the proposed framework in three well-defined supervised settings to examine whether it can handle less constrained clinician requests.
+We first evaluated the proposed framework in three well-defined supervised settings to examine whether it can handle less constrained clinician requests.
 We then investigate two more challenging settings that better reflect practical difficulties in real-world clinical AI development.
+Unless otherwise specified, experiments were conducted under the framework described in the Methods section, using Claude Opus 4.6 as the coding agent and two NVIDIA L40S GPUs.
+The agent was allowed up to 30 code-tuning iterations, each with a 40-minute training budget.
+Confidence intervals (CIs)~\cite{hazra2017using} were reported as 95\% bootstrap intervals, and significance testing was performed using paired bootstrap tests~\cite{efron1992bootstrap}.